 Remember to turn off your devices when your workday is over or when you leave your desk for a while.
 Log out of the applications and accounts that contain sensitive data related to your work when you leave the office.
 Also, make it a habit to turn off Bluetooth and Wi-Fi when you don’t need them, as these present opportunities to access your data.

 Don’t copy work-related information to your smartphone if your company hasn’t authorized you to do so.
 Another way to prevent data breaches is enabling remote wiping on your mobile device.
 This way you can remotely delete and destroy data when your device is lost, stolen, or otherwise compromised.
 But before enabling this feature, consult with your company’s IT manager not to violate the company’s policies.

 This step will help you protect yourself from cyber threats.
 Although this is an easy way to protect your data, many people choose to overlook its necessity.
 The thing is that hackers continuously search for their targets and whenever they find a vulnerability in a system, they use all the means at their disposal to compromise the person.

 Always keep your devices with you, or if you can’t carry them to some places, put them in a safe place.
 This is quite a simple precaution, yet many people forget or ignore it.

 How To Stay Safe in the Cloud

 Almost everyone uses at least one cloud storage service (like Google Drive or Dropbox) to keep and organize their work files.
 Undoubtedly, it’s a quite convenient method, but it bears security risks.
 That’s why IT departments usually don’t approve of it.
-We recommend not to maintain any important information on a platform, which is outside your company’s control.
+We recommend not maintaining any important information on a platform that’s outside your company’s control.
 In case you really need to use a cloud storage service, get approval from your IT department first.
 Familiarize yourself with your company’s policy regarding the usage of cloud services.